 Route-based VPNs have the following advantages over policy-based ones:

-• The tunnel-interface can be placed in another virtual router than the WAN interface on which the IPsec tunnel terminates.
-This give you the possibility to place a default route into the VPN tunnel which is not possible if you’re using proxy-IDs for your tunnel decision.
+- The tunnel-interface can be placed in another virtual router than the WAN interface on which the IPsec tunnel terminates.
+This gives you the possibility to place a default route into the VPN tunnel which is not possible if you’re using proxy-IDs for your tunnel decision.
 E.g., a 0.0.0.0/0 proxy-ID is problematic with policy-based VPNs.

-• Many tunneled IP subnets (routes) still result in one single phase 2 SA tunnels since you’re using the default proxy-ID which tunnels everything.
+- Many tunnelled IP subnets (routes) still result in one single phase 2 SA tunnels since you’re using the default proxy-ID which tunnels everything.
 With policy-based VPNs you would have tons of phase 2 SAs since every new policy entry negotiates its own additional tunnel.

 Advantages of Policy-Based VPNs